 More people are getting tattoos than ever before.
 This means that as tattoo designs become more popular, so does the profession of tattooing.
-That is why people are interested in becoming a tattoo artist, and many television programs now show a very attractive side to the profession.
+Many people are interested in becoming a tattoo artist, and many television programs now show a very attractive side to the profession.

-Don’t believe everything you see on television show.
-TV shows about tattooing only show the glamorous part of the profession and not all tattoo artists are rich and famous.
-In order to succeed you need to have a passion towards the art of tattooing.
-Hard work and dedication are also vital for a person to really make it as a successful tattoo artist.
+TV shows about tattooing show the more glamorous side of the profession and not all off screen work involved, (even reality t.v. edits...a lot).
+In order to succeed you need to have a passion for the art.
+Hard work and dedication are important for a person to really make it as a successful tattoo artist.

-Lots of popular artists are making a huge profit, some have such a dedicated clientele and reputation that they have to put people on a waiting list of weeks and even months.
-Tattooing is a huge business and big money is out there.
-But, the reality is that that’s just a tiny part of the whole picture.
+Lots of popular artists are making a nice profit, some have such a dedicated clientele and reputation that they have to put people on a waiting list of weeks, sometimes months.
+Tattooing is a huge business and big money is out there, however, the reality is it is just a tiny part of the whole picture.

 Skills You Need

 Dealing with people will be your everyday job and you have to be good at it.
 The truth is, half the job is interacting with clients.
 In order to customize tattoo designs based on his or her preferences, you will have to listen carefully to the customer.
 Developing strong customer relation skills can help you in many ways.
 Many clients may be nervous or anxious about getting a tattoo and your interactive skills could put them at ease.

 Artistic talent is one of the most important skills that you need to develop and always evolving.
 Formal training isn't necessary, but certificate and degree programs in the fine and visual arts can help you to refine your skills.
 You can also benefit from learning multiple artistic styles.
 Tattoo artists must be able to design a variety of tattoos.
 Due to the nature of the work, you should also be extremely detail-oriented.